The Best Little Whorehouse in Texas (film): Cast

+News anchor Howard K. Smith and sportscasters Verne Lundquist and Lee Grosscup appear as themselves.

 Production

 Development

 Originally, Larry L. King and Peter Masterson were going to write the screenplay and Masterson and Tommy Tune, who had directed the stage production, were to direct together.
-King recommended Shirley MacLaine, Dyan Cannon, Carlin Glynn (Masterson's wife, who had originated the role of Mona on Broadway) and Jill Clayburgh as the possibles to star but was told they were not a sufficient box office draw.
+King recommended Shirley MacLaine, Dyan Cannon, Carlin Glynn (Masterson's wife, who had originated the role of Mona on Broadway and in London's West End) and Jill Clayburgh as the possibles to star but was told they were not a sufficient box office draw.

 When Dolly Parton was cast, King suggested Willie Nelson as a co-star and Universal executives met with him but in the end, Burt Reynolds was cast.
 Reynolds was paid $3.5 million and Parton $1.5 million.

 Reynolds wanted script changes and wanted to sing.
-Universal became nervous about giving the film to first-time directors and replaced Masterson and Tune with Nine to Fives Colin Higgins.
+Universal became nervous about giving the film to first-time directors and replaced Masterson and Tune with 9 to 5s Colin Higgins.

 Reynolds later said Parton "had two directors fired before we started – they were gone.
 Because I'd made so many movies and she hadn't, everyone thought it was me.
 Whether she was right or wrong in those decisions, it was amazing to me that she could do it."

-Higgins prepared for directing by watching old George Cukor films and Dr. Pepper commercials ("They have a lot of wonderful movement", said Higgins.)
+Higgins prepared for directing by watching old George Cukor films and Dr Pepper commercials ("They have a lot of wonderful movement", said Higgins.)

 Reynolds suggested to Higgins that Charles Durning be cast.
 "Colin is very smart, very commercial.
 They wanted Mickey Rooney, so I manipulated him a little.
 I told Colin, 'Mickey Rooney is a wonderful actor, but everyone knows that.
 You won't get any credit.
 Charles Durning can sing and dance and no one knows it, so you'll get all the credit.'"